-The following guest post is courtesy of Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc. and Ron Finberg, Head of Business Development at Cappitech.
+The following article was written by Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc. and Ron Finberg, Head of Business Development at Cappitech.

 MiFID II has been the focal point of many discussions in the European financial world recently.
 We have previously focused our attention on several of the main aspects of this upcoming regulation, such as Best Execution Policy, Reporting Framework Updates and Tied Agents Designation.